Is Nepal Open for Tourism?

 • Tengboche monatseries- the oldest monastreis of the Khumbu region.

-• World best high adventure.
+• World's best high adventure.

 Annapurna Base Camp Trek